 Should you dry a cast iron skillet?

+Yes.
 Immediately and thoroughly dry your pan with a towel.
-Leaving the pan damp or leaving it in water in it can lead to rusting.)
+Leaving the pan damp or leaving it in water in it can lead to rusting.

-*If your pan rusts, not to fear!
+*If your pan rusts, not all is lost!
 To bring a rusted pan back to life, bake at 450ºF for about an hour, then remove from the oven and carefully rub with oil and a paper towel to loosen and wipe out the rust.
 Scrub out any remaining rust with salt, then rinse, dry and carefully rub with an oiled paper towel.

 Use a paper towel to evenly coat the inside of the pan with a small amount of vegetable or canola oil.
-(Use enough oil to give the inside of the pan a nice sheen, but not so much that it feels sticky.
+Use enough oil to give the inside of the pan a nice sheen, but not so much that it feels sticky.
 Heat the pan gently in the oven or over the stove top, just until is starts to lightly smoke.
 Let it cool, and put it away until next time.